bnjmnhndrsn/light_rail/README.md

 Light Rail is a simple web app framework, based on Ruby on Rails.
-It is based on work I've done while at App Academy.
+It is adapted from work I've done while at App Academy.